enterspeedhq/enterspeed-next-storybook-headless/README.md

 `npm run storybook`

 Open the localhost URL in your browser and navigate to the Enterspeed examples.

+## Figma and Storybook

+Taking it further, there is a brand new (April 2022) plugin for Figma that allows designers to view Storybook stories directly in the design file.
+Besides allowing designers to be in sync with production, combined with real data, this this provides the designer with data documentation at hand.

 ## Inspiration and links
 This is just the tip of the iceberg – the possibilities are many, but from our perspective working with real data during your design and development process is a gamechanger!